shaunshippey/shaunshippey-STM32_NUCLEOF446RE_gtest/README.md

 Another reason is that unit testing on the embedded target will likely be bugging, slow and generally unreliable given the usual inconsistency of embedded hardware.
 The unit tests really just need to test the logic and the embedded target should be used to test the hardware/drivers.
 These functions can be and should be separated if possible to simplify and isolate troubleshooting.

-After some trial and error and research I found that the best solution seems to be along the lines of creating three projects:
+<h4>After some trial and error and research I found that the best solution seems to be along the lines of creating three projects:</h4>

 1. The main embedded target project.
 2. A static library project containing all non-embedded files that will be unit tested
 3. The unit test project that will run on a desktop platform (I'm using Ubuntu 17.04 and x86)

 First, I created the main embedded target project (shell project with a stub math function for testing).
 Then I created the googletest project.